 Tax has very busy periods, particularly in January when tax returns are due.
 You can expect to work some evenings and weekends.

-What types of firm can you work for?
+What types of firms can you work for?

 These firms usually offer their clients full accountancy services, including audit, risk management and corporate finance.
 They range from medium to large.
 The largest are the Big Four (Deloitte, EY, KPMG and PwC) which also offer a range of consultancy services.